 Incentives are an innovative way to rejuvenate your sales teams or the sales teams of the partners that you use throughout your supply chain to sell your product.
 When executed well, they’re shown to increase productivity and overall sales.
 While incentive programs won’t necessarily help grow the market, they will guarantee you an increase in sales profitability as they provide you an avenue to steal shares from your competitors.

-The best part about incentive programs is that the costs can be covered by the incremental revenue that the programs generate.
+The best part about wholesale incentive programs is that the costs can be covered by the incremental revenue that the programs generate.
 In this regard, they’re known for being low risk, high gain, fully measurable and completely self-funding concepts.
 The Upside Only model, which is executed by Incremental, means the overall program is self-funded from the incremental margins they generate.

 Ultimately, this means that you only ever fund rewards or prizes after growth targets are achieved by your team.
 So, the more engaged and motivated they are to reach their final goal and earn their once-in-a-lifetime reward, the more revenue that is pocketed for your business.